The64thGamer/cheeseepedia/content/transcriptions/a-million-tries.md

 +++
 **Chuck E. Cheese: (singing)**

 I was sitting at my desk at school one day, and they did a pop quiz out in front of me.
-I got a little bit dizzy, and my palms got sweaty, though I took notes I wasn't sure if I was ready, so I took a deep breath and calmed down, all the answers that I lost were suddenly found.
+I got a little bit dizzy, and my palms got sweaty, though I took notes I wasn't sure if I was ready, so I took a deep breath and got calmed down, all the answers that I lost were suddenly found.
 My friends stopped being muddy, I was so glad that I studied.

 **Everyone: (singing)**